lifemikey/objectstorage-swift/connect-object-storage-using-s3ql.md

 copyright:
   years: 2017
-lastupdated: "2017-07-06"
+lastupdated: "2017-10-11"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Connect to Object Storage using S3QL
+# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift using S3QL

 S3QL is the Python utility that QuantaStor uses to mount its cloud containers.
 If you don't have a QuantaStor appliance or wish to manage your endpoints manually, then you can install and use the S3QL utility.
 S3QL supports a wide range of features including: data-deduplication, compression, encryption, and caching.
 The following example uses Ubuntu 14.04.
 Your instructions may vary depending on your distribution.
 <table><tbody>